 Papers reporting software.
 Software should be available for a period of two years after publication of the manuscript.

-Research articles should not be longer than 28 pages (or 8,500 words), including tables and figures.
-Research articles should include a front page, an abstract, up to seven keywords and the abbreviations used.
-The main text should include the following sections (see suggested layout below): introduction; material and methods; results; discussion; acknowledgments; references; tables and figures; and annexes, if any.
+Research articles should not be longer than 28 pages (or 8,500 words), including front page, references, tables and figures, and excluding the supplementary material.
+Research articles should contain a front page, an abstract, up to seven keywords and the abbreviations used.
+The main text should have the following sections (see suggested layout below): introduction; material and methods; results; discussion (avoid combining the results and discussion sections); acknowledgments; references; tables and figures; and supplementary material, if any.

-Short communications should be no longer than 10 pages (or 3,500 words), including tables and figures.
-Short communications should include a front page; an abstract; up to seven keywords; abbreviations used; main text not divided into sections; acknowledgments; references; a maximum of three tables/figures; and annexes, if any.
+Short communications should be no longer than 10 pages (or 3,500 words), including front page, list of references, and up to three tables and figures.
+The main text should include the following sections: introduction; material and methods; results and discussion combined sections; acknowledgments; a shortened list of references; tables and figures; and supplementary material, if any.
 The manuscript title must start as "Short communication".

-Review articles (typically invited by the Editor) do not have page limitation or maximum number of references.
-They should include a front page (the manuscript title must contain the word "Review"); an abstract; up to seven keywords; abbreviations used; a variable main text (the introduction should be based on general coverage of the issue, followed by a critical assessment of the most important references); acknowledgments; references; tables/figures (encouraged); and annexes, if any.
+Review or minireview articles (typically invited by the Editor) do not have page limitation or maximum number of references.
+They should include a front page (the manuscript title must contain the word "Review"); an abstract; up to seven keywords; abbreviations used; a variable main text (the introduction should be based on general coverage of the issue, followed by a critical assessment of the most important references); acknowledgments; references; tables/figures (encouraged); and supplementary material, if any.
 Reviews will also be submitted to the peer-review process.

 The following layout is strongly recommended:

 - Title of the work.
 The title must be clear, short and concise.
 Avoid terms such as “Study of...”, “Observations...”, or “Contribution to...”.
 The title should preferably not exceed 20 words.